Ardenis1402/Denis_GCA_fluor/README.md

 If you use this data, please cite:

 > Denis, A., Delmelle, P. (2026).
-Towards a common surface complexation model for describing fluoride adsorption on Andosols. *Geochimica et Cosmochimica Acta* (in press).
+Towards a common surface complexation model for describing fluoride adsorption on Andosols. *Geochimica et Cosmochimica Acta* (submitted).

 And cite this dataset directly using the DOI provided in the sidebar (generated via Zenodo upon release).